2005 Twenty20 Cup final: Summary

 Rain delayed the start of the match by an hour, and shortened it to a 16 over-per-side contest.
 Lancashire captain Mark Chilton opted to bat first having won the toss, but the rain made conditions difficult for the Lancashire openers.
 In the first over, Mal Loye was dropped by Richard Johnson off the bowling of Andy Caddick, before four balls later being caught by the same combination.
 Caddick collected his second wicket in his next over, having the England international Andrew Flintoff caught by Ian Blackwell.
 Andrew Symonds began to bring Lancashire back into the match, but he was run out by a direct hit from Wes Durston for 12.
 Johnson then claimed two wickets in two balls to get rid of Dominic Cork and Glen Chapple, placing Somerset into what Jenny Thompson of ESPNcricinfo described as "a dominant position" over Lancashire, who were 41 for 5.
-Stuart Law gave his side a chance, playing a sensibly paced innings to score 59 runs, but the wickets of Chapple, for 9, and Andrew Crook, for 15, both fell before Law himself was run out from the last ball of the innings.
+Stuart Law gave his team a chance, playing a sensibly paced innings to score 59 runs, but the wickets of Chapple, for 9, and Andrew Crook, for 15, both fell before Law himself was run out from the last ball of the innings.

 In their response, Somerset batted sensibly, knowing what they had to chase.
 Flintoff bowled aggressively, and claimed the early wickets of Marcus Trescothick, caught by the wicket-keeper for 10, and Matthew Wood, bowled for 22.
 Blackwell was out shortly after, caught by Law off the bowling of Gary Keedy, but at the other end, Smith remained steady.
 Wood had given the innings a boost by scoring four consecutive boundaries before his dismissal, and that allowed Smith and James Hildreth to bat patiently, although Smith's boundary-scoring drew comparisons to Viv Richards and Ian Botham.
 Smith and Hildreth built an unbeaten 53-run partnership, and won the match with eleven balls to spare.
 Smith was named man of the match for his captaincy and his score of 64 not out.